A Place for Mom

 The Palms of Manasota in Palmetto, Florida

-The Palms is well-known as one of the first gay and lesbian retirement communities to open in the U.S. With stand-alone homes, condos, and duplex options, it’s a great option for active seniors who wish to enjoy retirement in a vibrant, beachy, LGBTQ+ retirement community.
+The Palms is well-known as one of the first gay and lesbian retirement communities to open in the U.S. With stand-alone homes, condos, and duplex options, it’s great for active seniors who wish to enjoy retirement in a vibrant, beachy, LGBTQ+ retirement community.

 Grace Ridge in Morganton, North Carolina